North Carolina seeks shot at NCAA Tournament redemption

 The Ducks were a No. 1 seed, but in an NCAA Tournament that veered off the rails, guard Dillon Brooks got upbraided by the losing coach in the Sweet 16, Duke's Mike Krzyzewski, who lectured him in the handshake line for jacking up (and making) an uncontested 3-pointer while the teams were running out the clock.
 Then, the top-seeded Ducks ran into Buddy Hield in the Elite Eight.

-They looked primed for another run this season, then big man Chris Boucher went down with a torn-up knee in the Pac-12 Tournament, and thoughts of Oregon repeating as a 1 seed went out the window.
+They looked primed for another run this season, then big man Chris Boucher went down with a torn-up knee in the Pac-12 Tournament, and thoughts of Oregon repeating as a one seed went out the window.

 Instead, the Ducks were seeded third and largely overlooked coming into this year's tournament.
 But now, they're two wins away from the team's second championship.
 The first came in 1939, the first year of the tournament.